pivotal/docs-tap/workloads/spec-reference.md

   <tr>
     <td><code>gitops_sub_path<code> (deprecated)</td>
     <td>
-      Sub directory within the configuration bundle that is used for looking up the files to apply to the Kubernetes cluster.
+      The sub directory within the configuration bundle that is used for looking up the files to apply to the Kubernetes cluster.
     </td>
     <td>